YAKEcloud/yake/docs/docs/guides/registryOverwrite.md

 23KE in it's default configuration will use container images from public container registries, whichever the developers of the respective component decided to publish to "upstream".
 Larger installations could run into rate limits of specific registries or have other reasons not to use those registries directly, and pull the same images from a registry mirror instead.

-For environments that prefer and can provide an internal registry, 23KE has a config switch to easily reconfigure all components to use different registries.
+For environments that prefer and can provide an internal registry, 23KE has a config switch to easily reconfigure all components to pull from this registry.

-The setup and mirroring procedude of such an internal registry mirror is not covered in this guide.
+The setup and mirroring procedure of such an internal registry mirror is not covered in this guide.
 We use and recommend harbors [proxy cache](https://goharbor.io/docs/2.1.0/administration/configure-proxy-cache/) mode, as it won't require to identify, pull and push each single image in each version/tag beforehand, which will change frequently and even with patch updates.

 This feature only affects components deployed by 23KE and Gardener, from the basecluster down to each shoot node (f.e. `calico-node` pods), but will not alter anything else deployed to a shoot or custom deployments on the basecluster.